barseghyanartur/django-fobi/README.rst

 See the source of the content plugins (fobi.contrib.plugins.form_elements.content) as a an example.

+For instance, the ``captcha`` and ``honeypot`` fields are implemented as form elements (subclasses the ``fobi.base.FormElementPlugin``).
+The ``db_store`` form handler plugin does not save the form data of those elements.
+If you want the form element data to be saved, do inherit from ``fobi.base.FormFieldPlugin``.

+Hidden form element plugins, should be also having set the ``is_hidden`` property to True.
+By default it's set to False.
+That makes the hidden form elements to be rendered using as ``django.forms.widgets.TextInput`` widget in edit mode.
+In the view mode, the original widget that you assigned in your form element plugin would be used.

 There might be cases, when you need to do additional handling of the data upon the successful form submittion.
 In such cases, you will need to define a ``submit_plugin_form_data`` method in the plugin, which accepts the